Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Real Data Analysis

-To verify the economic propositions in Section \ref{real1.sec}, we apply the two-sample global hypothesis testing and two-sample support recovery methods described in Section \ref{sim2.sec}.
+\dyP{\bf Two-sample test and support recovery.} To verify the economic propositions in Section \ref{real1.sec}, we apply the two-sample global hypothesis testing described in Section \ref{sim2.sec} and two-sample support recovery methods.
 All five methods, including ``Two sample cov: sample-est'', ``Two sample cov: banded-est'', ``Two sample pre: sample-est'', ``Two sample pre: banded-est'' \citep{xia2018matrix}, and ``Two sample vector'' \citep{cai2013two}, reject the null, $H_0^*: \R_A^{(1)}=\R_A^{(2)}$.
 This result suggests that the overall correlation structures of the industries between emerging and developed countries are significantly different.
 To dive into details of the discrepancy, two-sample support recovery techniques are carried out.
 The approaches based upon precision matrix are not included as they uncover the pattern of partial correlation, not correlation.
 Since the correlation matrix associated with the temporal dimension normally has a banded structure, we present the support recovery results by our method ``Two sample cov: banded-est'' and ``Two sample vector'' in Figures \ref{fig:our} and \ref{fig:cai}, respectively.

 In these two figures, red, yellow, and blue cells indicate whether the difference $\big(\R_{A}^{(1)}\big)_{(i,j)} - \big(\R_{A}^{(2)}\big)_{(i,j)}$ is significantly larger than, equal to, or significantly smaller than zero.
 Again, $g=1,2$ correspond to emerging and developed countries, respectively.
 Note that the orderings of industries, columns and rows, in these two figures are different, as each is generated according to a hierarchical clustering algorithm based on the value of the sign matrix of $\R_A^{(1)}-\R_A^{(2)}$ for better visualization.